-THERE’S a moment fairly early on in the newly released Joker: Folie à Deux – after the weird but nostalgic Looney Tunes style opening - that sees the great Brendan Gleeson, playing an Irish prison warden at the Arkham Asylum for the Criminally Insane, break into song at a prison singing group.
+I didn’t expect there to be a scene in the newly released Joker: Folie à Deux – after the weird but nostalgic Looney Tunes style opening - where the great Brendan Gleeson, (who’s playing an Irish prison warden at the Arkham Asylum for the Criminally Insane), belts out a tune during a prison singing group...

-I’m not sure what I expected from the sequel to the dark triumph that was 2019′s Joker but Joker: The Musical was not it.
+I’m not sure what I wanted from the sequel to the Oscar winning triumph that was 2019′s Joker but Joaquin Phoenix delivering half his lines through the medium of song was not it.

 It could be argued that the emphasis on music mostly stems for the casting of Grammy Award-winner Lady Gaga playing the deranged love interest Lee Quinzel.